By now, you may have heard about a form of internet-based marketing known as inbound marketing.

 The second biggest search engine on the internet (we all know #1 is Google) is YouTube.

 They get more searches than Bing, Yahoo!, AOL, and Ask.com combined, totaling about 3 billion per month.

-Plus, it being owned by Google, the videos there are going to see a little favor.
+Plus, it is owned by Google, the videos there are going to see a little favor.

 If you’ve ever noticed, relevant videos show closer to the top of a search engine results page.